manas009in/GettingandCleaningData_CourseProject/CodeBook.md

 For each record in the dataset it is provided:

-*Triaxial acceleration from the accelerometer (total acceleration) and the estimated body acceleration.
+-Triaxial acceleration from the accelerometer (total acceleration) and the estimated body acceleration.
-*Triaxial Angular velocity from the gyroscope.
+-Triaxial Angular velocity from the gyroscope.
-*A 561-feature vector with time and frequency domain variables.
+-A 561-feature vector with time and frequency domain variables.
-*Its activity label.
+-Its activity label.
 *An identifier of the subject who carried out the experiment.

 ##Section 1.
 Merge the training and the test sets to create one data set.